edamamet/nimi-dots/README.md

 git restore .
 ```

+all you need to do now is hit `super + b` to refresh almost everything. keep reading to configure the rest.

 want to uninstall this config? no problem. navigate to the next section or click [here](#uninstall)

 ### refreshing everything (wallpaper, bar, hyprland, etc.)